tudat-team/tudat-space/docs/source/_src_api/propagation_setup/settings/conventional_vs_propagated_coordinates.rst

 	- To describe the equations of motion
 	- To describe the state and state derivative during integration
-	- As an output to the ``state_history`` function of the ``dynamics_simulator`` object
+	- As an output to the ``unprocessed_state_history`` function of the ``dynamics_simulator`` object

 As a user, you will generally only interact with the conventional coordinates, but you will have the choice over which propagated coordinate to use for propagation/integration.
-Note that setting a type of coordinates for propagation does not necessarily also constrain which propagator is used.
-For instance, Cowell and Encke propagation, both use Cartesian coordinates as the propagated states.
-The same is also true vice-versa: Gauss’ version of Lagrange’s planetary equations can be used with both Keplerian and modified equinoctial elements.

-In the remaining part of this page, you will find a description of where you need to keep a closer look at the difference between these two types of coordinates and which coordinates are available in Tudat.

 Important To Keep In Mind
 -------------------------